-And trust me, i’ve dissected this dang recipe to the moon and back and seriously can’t fault it.
+And trust me, I’ve dissected this dang recipe to the moon and back and seriously can’t fault it.
+It really is the best chilli con carne recipe.
 As much as I feel ‘Chris’ Chilli Con Carne’ has more of a ring to it, Dad’s it shall remain.

 Anywho, I think he’s had enough airtime now, let’s see what all the fuss is about.

 Dad’s 3 Top tips in making the best Chilli Con Carne

 - Simplicity – One of the reasons I think this recipe offers the best chilli con carne is it’s simplicity.
 Sure, there’s a fair few ingredients in it, but everything there is bringing something to the table.
 I’ve seen recipes suggest ingredients from chocolate and gravy granules, to sugar and sun dried tomatoes.
 For me it’s just extra fuss.
 This recipe offers a gorgeously rich depth of flavour with the classic chilli flavours we all know and love, using only the necessary ingredients to do so.